 Departure to MIMI Castle, which is currently listed among the most beautiful architectural masterpieces in the world of wine.
 The story of the castle begins in 1893 when Constantin Mimi, the last governor of Bessarabia, planted the first grape vines on the place that would become legend over the years.
 The area of Codru, where the winery is placed, has a unique microclimate and a very good terroir, as a result having intense and aromatic wines.
 Excursion, wine tasting and lunch in the castle.

-20 July Et Cetera – White Fortress – Shabo – Odessa
+19 July – DAY 19: Etcetera – White Fortress – Shabo – Odessa

-Full Guided Sightseeing Odessa Tour.
+Spend an unforgettable day discovering Odessa city from Ukraine.
+From Etcetera winery to Odessa are 70km, and the border is quite easy to be crossed by cars, so it will be a pity not to do it.
+Upon arrival – Full Guided Sightseeing Odessa Tour.
 Odessa is acknowledged Ukrainian intersection point of diverse cultures, languages and trades.
-You will be able to witness masterpieces of architecture, such as famous Opera and Ballet theater, designed by Viennese architects, Potiomkin Stairs, Primorskiy boulevard, the One-wall building.
-You will also enjoy the view of Sea Port Terminal, get acquainted with Odessa Port’s history, its present life and prospects from the upside, and see the Monument to Duke De Richelieu – the founder of Odessa, Catherine the Great empress-the founder of Odessa etc. Farewell dinner.
-Overnight in the same Hotel.
+You will be able to witness masterpieces of architecture, such as famous Opera and Ballet theatre, designed by Viennese architects, Potiomkinskaya Stairs, Primorskiy boulevard, the One-wall building.
+You will also enjoy the view of Sea Port Terminal, get acquainted with Odessa Port’s history, its present life and prospects from the upside, and see the Monument to Duke De Richelieu – the founder of Odessa, Catherine the Great empress-the founder of Odessa etc. Overnight in the same Hotel.

 Guided Tour to Odessa Catacombs.
 Odessa underground tunnels (catacombs) were created nearly 200 years ago during mining of building materials that were used to build the city.
 Currently it is the maze of 2,500 km (4000 km according to some records) underground, in a real parallel world, with hundreds of entrances, exits, caves, and tunnels.
 During the World War II, in 1941, when German and Romanian army occupied Odessa during the war, the Soviet Military headquarters gave the order to organize the partisan resistance.
 And Odessa catacombs were chosen as the camp for the unit of partisans.
 The provisions and weapons was enough there so the unit could stay underground for half a year.
 The partisan unit was fighting with Nazi and Romanian army during all the period of occupation.